icza/screp/README.md

 	screp [FLAGS] repfile.rep

-Run with `-h` to see a list of available flags.
+Run with `-h` to see the list of available flags.

 Example to parse a file called `sample.rep`, and display replay header (included by default) and basic map data info (without tiles and resource location info):

-	s2prot -map=true sample.rep
+	screp -map=true sample.rep

 Or simply:

-	s2prot -map sample.rep
+	screp -map sample.rep

 ## Installing the `screp` CLI app